Treatments for this virus are categorized by symptom:

 Further information on these various anti-anxiety treatments, and the theory behind them, can be found in my two threads on the Phoenix Rising forum here:

 Anhedonia is defined as a lack of feelings of pleasure or reward from life’s normal activities.
 For some people, anhedonia is a major mental symptom produced by this viral infection.

-Some supplements that I have found helpful in reducing the anhedonia symptoms produced by this virus are: choline bitartrate 1000 mg twice daily (best taken with vitamin B5, and inositol), vinpocetine 10 mg daily, phosphatidylserine 300 mg daily, colostrum 2 heaped teaspoons (14 grams) twice daily on an empty stomach, horny goat weed (Epimedium) herb 3 grams daily, the Indian herb Bacopa monnieri 1000 mg twice daily, acetyl-L-carnitine or L-carnitine 1000 mg twice daily, and the Chinese herb he shou wu (Polygonum multiflorum) 500 mg twice daily (though note that he shou wu may cause some hallucinations in those susceptible to this).
+Some supplements that I have found helpful in reducing the anhedonia symptoms produced by this virus are: choline bitartrate 1000 mg twice daily (best taken with vitamin B5, and inositol), vinpocetine 10 mg daily, phosphatidylserine 300 mg daily, colostrum 2 heaped teaspoons (14 grams) twice daily on an empty stomach, horny goat weed (Epimedium) herb 3 grams daily, the Indian herb Bacopa monnieri 1000 mg twice daily, acetyl-L-carnitine or L-carnitine 1000 mg twice daily, and the Chinese herb he shou wu (Polygonum multiflorum) 3 grams twice daily.
 The anti-anhedonia effects of all these supplements will kick in quickly, within an hour or so of taking them (except colostrum, which can take a few days to start working).

 Colostrum is quite good at improving both the anhedonia and depression symptoms this virus causes, as well as providing more energy.
 Smaller doses of a few grams of colostrum have little effect; you need to take a good quantity of colostrum.
 Note: colostrum is around 10 times cheaper bought as a bulk powder, compared to buying it in capsules.